-Fill in the details as shown below and click on CREATE.
+Fill in the details as shown below and click CREATE.

-- Then, select the previously created role and click on CONTINUE.
+Then, select the previously created role and click CONTINUE.

-- Click on the three dots under Actions in the service account that you just created and select Manage keys, as shown:
+Click the three dots under Actions in the service account that you just created and select Manage keys:

-- Click on ADD KEY, followed by Create new key, as shown:
+Click ADD KEY, followed by Create new key:

-In the resulting pop-up, select JSON and click on CREATE.
+In the resulting pop-up, select JSON and click CREATE.

 To send event data to GCS data lake, you first need to add it as a destination in RudderStack and connect it to your data source.
 Once the destination is enabled, events will automatically start flowing to GCS data lake via RudderStack.